ashiyaman/DishDeck-FE/README.md

 # DishDeck

 DishDeck is a powerful and user-friendly recipe organizer designed for food enthusiasts who want to store, manage, and explore their favorite recipes.
 Built using the MERN stack, DishDeck leverages Redux Toolkit for state management, ensuring a smooth and efficient user experience.
 The backend is powered by Node.js and Express.js, ensuring fast API responses, while MongoDB efficiently stores recipe data.
-With its well-structured project architecture, DishDeck is easy to maintain and extend with additional features in the future.

 ** Demo: ** [https://dish-deck-fe.vercel.app/](https://dish-deck-fe.vercel.app/)